Introduction to Phasors and Their Role in Electrical Metering

 • Voltage Transformation: Transformers step up or step down voltage levels.
 High-voltage transmission lines use step-up transformers to increase voltage for efficient long-distance power transmission.
 At substations, step-down transformers reduce voltage for local distribution.

 • Efficient Energy Transfer: Transformers minimize energy losses during transmission.
 Higher voltage reduces current, which decreases resistive losses in power lines.
+Transformers are also used in conjunction with solar installations to transfer solar generation to the grid.

 • Grid Stability: Transformers help maintain grid stability by balancing load and voltage across different parts of the network.